geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 Now try the same query, but use the 'scott' certificate.
 This time, there should be no data returned, as the 'scott' user does not have any authorizations set up in LDAP.

-*Note: a simple way to use different certificates at once is to open multiple 'incognito' or 'private' browser windows.*
+**_Note: a simple way to use different certificates at once is to open multiple 'incognito' or 'private' browser windows._**

-### Querying GeoServer through WFS with a Java Client
+### Querying GeoServer through a Web Feature Service (WFS) with a Java Client

 GeoServer provides the ability to query data through a Web Feature Service (WFS).
 Using GeoTools, we can create a client in Java through a WFSDataStore.
 More details are available